DanielBarreto01/Challenge-back/README.md

 ## Project execution

-The environment variables are already configured, you can proceed to execution
+The environment variables are already configured, you can proceed to execution.

 1.Execution project